 Coded Welders - ADS

 ADS use an external welding coordinator who provide welder training and certify welders to national and international welder qualification codes.
-These regularly assess our team and provide certifications (the next assessment being a week following the time of writing this article, where several team members are being assessed on the welding of S355 mild steel).
+These regularly assess our team and provide certifications.

 We currently have a team of coded welders and longstanding relationships with suppliers who are proficient in the welding of mild steel, stainless steel and aluminium, among other materials.